Sergi Bruguera

-Sergi Bruguera i Torner ([ˈsɛɾʒi βɾuˈɣeɾə i tuɾˈne]; born 16 January 1971) is a former professional tennis player from Spain.
-He won consecutive men's singles titles at the French Open in 1993 and 1994, a silver medal at the 1996 Olympic Games in men's singles and reached a career-high ranking of No. 3 in August 1994.
+Sergi Bruguera i Torner ([ˈsɛɾʒi βɾuˈɣeɾə i tuɾˈne]; born 16 January 1971) is a Spanish former professional tennis player and coach.
+Bruguera won consecutive men's singles titles at the French Open in 1993 and 1994, a silver medal in men's singles at the 1996 Atlanta Olympics, and reached a career-high ranking of world No. 3 in August 1994.

-Bruguera is the only player to have a winning record against both Roger Federer and Pete Sampras.
-He won three of his five matches against Sampras: Bruguera leads 1–0 on hard court, 2–1 on clay, and Sampras leads 1–0 on carpet.
-In their only match, at the 2000 Barcelona Open, Bruguera defeated Federer 6–1, 6–1.
-By number of games won, the match remains Federer's worst loss in his entire career.
+Bruguera is the only player to have a winning record against both Roger Federer and Pete Sampras, leading 3–2 against Sampras and 1–0 against Federer (at the 2000 Barcelona Open).

-Bruguera was selected to captain the Spain Davis Cup team in 2018.
-He became coach of Alexander Zverev in May 2022.
+In 2018, Bruguera became the captain of the Spanish Davis Cup team.
+He coached Jo-Wilfried Tsonga from 2019 to 2022, Alexander Zverev from 2022 to 2023, and Arthur Fils (with Sébastien Grosjean) from 2023 to 2024.

 Career

 Bruguera won a total of 14 top-level singles titles and 3 doubles titles.
 His career-high singles ranking was World No. 3.
 He is currently the director of the Bruguera Tennis Academy Top Team.